edibotopic/edibotopic-website/content/diary/_index.md

 It was nice to see the blog get a small few upvotes then drift silently off of the front page.

-Soon after I saw that a German podcast used one of my songs as their intro.
+Soon after I found that a German podcast used one of my songs as their intro.
 I don't know what the podcast is about or if anyone ever listens.

 An obscure exposure.